reactivepixel/Dev-Jam-Pitching/README.md

 ### Planning the Pitch

 1.  **Clear Concept:** Core idea, genre, gameplay, functionality.
 Tie to the theme (if known) or stay flexible.

     > Example: A stealth game where shadows are your weapon.

 1.  **Unique Selling Point:** Highlight the hook—novel mechanic, style, or twist that makes your approach memorable/unique.

     > Example: Play as both hunter and hunted!

 1.  **Roles**

     - Developer
       > Game Developer, Software Developer, or Engineer
     - Designer
       > Game Designer, UX Designer, Experience Designer
     - Marketing
       > Business Analyst, Marketing Manager, or Media Relations Specialist
     - Artist
       > Artist or Animator
+    - Audio
+      > Composers or Audio Engineers
     - IT
       > Information Technology or Cybersecurity Analyst
     - Researcher

 1.  **Define Tasks by Role**

     A detailed/comprehensive list will better allow for break down responsibilities and communication of fine grained vision among the team.

     - [Artist] Designs Characters
-   - [Designer] Model Characters
-   - [Designer] Design UI
+    - [Designer]
-   - [Developer] Apply UI Design
+    - [Developer] UI Implementation

     > Recomendation: Once created, migrate these to a task management solution like trello or alternative.

 1.  **Vision and Goals**

     State Objectives

     > Example: Build a portfolio piece in 48 hours.

 ### Executing the Pitch